 Frank’s career highlights include directing more than 100 productions that span theaters from Washington, D.C., to Maine and Rhode Island, and across the ocean to Exeter, England.
-Frank has directed another UArts alumna, Kate Flannery, currently seen as Meredith on NBC TV’s “The Office.”
+Frank has directed another UArts alumna, Kate Flannery, who was seen as Meredith on NBC TV’s “The Office.”

 Frank holds a master’s degree in Directing from Catholic University, where Susan Sarandon was a classmate.
 Frank graduated cum laude and Phi Beta Kappa with a BA degree from St. Lawrence University in Canton New York.

-Frank is a member of AEA and SSDC.
+Frank is a member of AEA and SDC.